Wukaken/tik_manager/README.md

                 * Version 02
                 * ...

-Scene Manager main window is not a browser window.
+Pd Manager main window is not a browser window.
 It is NOT POSSIBLE TO OVERWRITE ANY PREVIOUS FILE.
 With admin password, it is possible to delete entire base scene along with all versions.
 This should not be necessary in most cases.